hughbg/rhino-sim/README.md

     make MYBEAM_cal.ipynb
     ```
     If `make` says "up to date" then the files already exist.
-4. You can now load those two notebooks into Jupyter and run them in Jupyter.
+4. You can now load the two notebooks from 3. into Jupyter and run them in Jupyter.
 Run the sim notebook and then the cal notebook.

 Other notebooks can be run as they are.

 ## Batch system

-A simulation and subsequent calibration can be run for each beams by running the command `make -k`in a shell (with conda activated).
+A simulation and subsequent calibration can be run for all beams by running the command `make -k` in a shell (with conda activated).
 You must have commands in the Makefile and an entry in beams.yaml for every beam you want to run.
 See the existing Makefile for examples.
 Also add your beam to the "all:" make rule.

 The notebooks are run *outside* Jupyter.
 This done using the papermill package, which must be installed into your conda environment using pip.
-For each beam called BEAM the result notebooks will be `BEAM_sim,ipynb` and `BEAM_cal.ipynb`.
+For each beam called BEAM the result notebooks will be `BEAM_sim.ipynb` and `BEAM_cal.ipynb`.

 If you are running on a cluster that has the SLURM batch system installed, then the notebooks will be run as SLURM jobs through the queueing system.
 If you're not running on a SLURM cluster, the notebooks will be run as Linux processes.
 In either case, there will be log files produced, with the extension `.log`.
 The file `makeflow.out` will contain a log of what the batch system is doing, and is updated as the batch system runs.
 It will also contain a report as to whether each job or process exited with success or failure.
 The jobs/processes are given a unique number in makeflow.log and the name of the logfile for each job/process will contain that number.